neuro-elab/automatic-spike-detector/docs/source/index.rst

         Usage
         ^^^^^^^

-        This section gives some instructions on the usage of the package.
+        This section gives instructions on the installation and usage of the package.

         +++